awanmbandi/gcp-realworld-cicd-pipeline-project/README.md

     - Names: Dev-Env, Stage-Env and Prod-Env
     - Number: `3`
     - Instance type: e2-medium
-    - Security Group (Eit/Open): 8080, 9100, 9997 and 22 to 0.0.0.0/0
+    - Firewall Rules (Open): 8080, 9100, 9997 and 22 to 0.0.0.0/0
-    - Key pair: Select or create a new keypair
-    - User data (Copy the following user data): https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/tomcat-splunk-installation/tomcat-ssh-configure.sh
+    - User Script (Copy the following user data): https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/tomcat-splunk-installation/tomcat-ssh-configure.sh
     - Launch Instance

 #### NOTE: Confirm and make sure you have a total of 8 VM instances